Infographic: Construction Loan Administration 2018 Survey Results

-Not only does he greet us every time we pull out a C-note, but Benjamin Franklin is also credited with the famous adage, ‘time is money.’
+Not only does he greet us every time we pull out a C-note, but Benjamin Franklin is also credited with the famous adage, ‘Time is money.’
 Old Ben was onto something.
 Time is, after all, one of our most valuable resources.
-When it comes to profitability, it often helps to do things as best and fast as possible.
+When it comes to profitability, it often helps to do things as well and fast as possible.
 Construction loan administration is no exception.

 More secure and faster draw request-to-disbursement times equate to more profitable construction loans.
 For example, improving draw processing efficiencies on a portfolio of loans through automation leads to a 65% reduction in administrative time, a 4% reduction in points of risk caught in advance, and a 10% increase in incremental interest earnings.